warbacon/zunder-zsh/README.md

 ### Dependencies:

-**You must install a [Nerd Font](https://www.nerdfonts.com/font-downloads) and set it as default font in your terminal to see all the icons correctly.**
+**You must install a [Nerd Font](https://www.nerdfonts.com/font-downloads) and set it as default font in your terminal to see all the icons correctly.
+On Android, you can install [Termux:Styling](https://f-droid.org/es/packages/com.termux.styling) and use for example Fira Code**

 **Arch based distributions**